Flexider was recently acquired. If you have any questions or inquiries, please contact Dannenbaum LLC.

 Flexider Cold Wall Expansion Joints

 - Flexider Industrial Cold wall expansion joints utilize a high-density internal refractory lining to reduce the design temperature of the shell/piping below the temperature of the internal media.
-Although the temperature of the catalyst or flue gas may be as high as 1,400 °F, the internal refractory lining reduces the shell temperature below 650 °F. As a result, carbon steel is usually specified for the piping material of a cold wall expansion joint.
+Although the catalyst or flue gas temperature may be as high as 1,400 °F, the inner refractory lining reduces the shell temperature below 650 °F. As a result, carbon steel is usually specified for the piping material of a cold wall expansion joint.

 - Design Features of a Cold Wall Expansion Joint Flexider